 3) Be specific and mention business accomplishments:

 Write thoughtful and individually-tailored emails to potential targets.
 (Generic form letters often fall flat and also tend to reek of desperation.)
 Why are you targeting this executive specifically?
 What did they do with their career or their client’s careers or who suggested you reach out?
 Give them business reasons to reach out to you.
-It’s not about “I’m the best singer in the world;” it’s about “I’ve got 750,000 spins,” or “my shows are selling out,” or “I just did demos with a guy who worked with other artists you have heard of…”
+It’s not about “I’m the best singer in the world;” it’s about “I’ve got 750,000 streams,” or “my shows are selling out,” or “I just did demos with a guy who worked with other artists you have heard of…”

 4) Take it slow and provide value

+You’d be surprised how quickly people would sign a management contract right out of the gate.
 You could say, “I want you to manage me,” but every manager has different ways of working.
 The person you are approaching could be the completely wrong fit in spite of their successes with other clients.
 Saying this to a stranger is about as reasonable as proposing to a blind date prior to shaking someone’s hand.